III B Society

 emigration, disenfranchisement, expulsion, territorial loss, accidents, crime and war casualties.

-variation, trend, shift, dynamic runaway and incision of growth, equilibrium and decline.
+growth, variation, trend, equilibrium, shift, runaway, incision and decline.

 occupation, residency, military service, retirement, death, population size, density and movements.